Services - What we provide

 Cleanup and revitalization is accomplished through co-operations between the Seminole Tribe of Florida (STOF) and its members, state and federal agencies, and the enhancement of the Tribal Response Program (TRP).
-The EPA, in correlation with the STOF Environmental Resource Management Department (ERMD) work together to conduct Targeted Brownfield Assessments and establish a Brownfields TRP.
+The EPA, in correlation with the STOF Environmental Resource Management Department (ERMD), work together to conduct Targeted Brownfield Assessments and establish a solid Brownfields Tribal Response Program.

 The Seminole TRP was established in October of 2003 and is responsible for investigating, assessing and coordinating the remediation of hazardous and non-hazardous materials on all Tribal Lands.
 The TRP protects the surface water, groundwater, soil, sediment, wetlands and wildlife habitat and other environmental resources that may be subject to potential contamination as a result of industrial and agricultural land uses.
-In compliance with funding requirements for a TRP, The STOF ERMD, strive to achieve the four (4) elements of a response program.
-These four elements include:
+In compliance with funding requirements for a TRP, the STOF ERMD, strives to achieve the four (4) elements of a response program:

 The ERMD in correlation with the EPA’s Brownfields Initiative work together in a timely manner to prevent, assess, safely clean-up and redevelop Brownfields.
 These tasks include identifying Brownfields within the reservation boundaries and providing guidance and compliance for approval of a clean-up plan.
 Community involvement of Brownfield sites are enabled by establishing a public record and providing opportunities for public participation.